Zettlr/zettlr-docs/docs/en/core/workspaces.md

 Zettlr knows two kinds of folders: Regular folders and workspaces.
 The main difference between the two is that workspaces are root- or top-level folders.
 While both types of folders support the same features, you can close workspaces but not folders, and you can drag around and move folders, but not workspaces.

+!!! note

-> In the following, we first introduce features unique to workspaces, and afterwards introduce features common to all folders.
+    In the following, we first introduce features unique to workspaces, and afterwards introduce features common to all folders.

 ## Creating and Opening Workspaces